 Except for a contract of employment with Mr. ANG Cheung Yick, no contract of significance to which the company, its holding company or fellow subsidiaries, was a party and in which a director of the company had a material interest, whether directly or indirectly, subsisted at the end of the accounting period or at any time during the year.

-6. Auditors
+Auditors

-KPMG were first appointed as auditors of the company in 2003.
 KPMG retire and being eligible, offer themselves for re-appointment.
 A resolution for the re-appointment of KPMG as auditors of the company is to be proposed at the forthcoming Annual General Meeting.